 Hartley Nature Center

 The Hartley Nature Center is dedicated to educating all people on our environment.
 The 640 acre park in the Woodland neighborhood connects visitors with the very best of outdoor adventure.
 They have constructed a state-of-the-art “Green” building at this park and sponsor events, snowshoeing, skating and more.
+Access to the Superior Hiking Trail is at this location.
 (218) 724-6735

 Duluth Air Show

 The Duluth Air show is the largest air show in Minnesota with exhibits, fun activities and the best aerial performers.
 Ask the innkeepers about the hidden spots to watch the show in the sky!
 Duluth Bayfront Festival Park is the location of the Duluth Hot Air Balloon Festival scheduled for September 18-19-20, 2015.
 Hot air balloons will descend on Duluth, Minnesota and it’s really a great sight.
 Make your plans to be with us for this one-of-a-kind event!
 For more information see www.kernz.com

 3300 London Road in Duluth.
 The Congdon mansion offers tours in the spring, summer and fall season daily.
 In the quiet season tours are available on the weekends.
 This beautiful estate includes the 39-room mansion, carriage house, gardener’s cottage, clay tennis court and more.
 This is a perfect venue for a wedding if you are searching for the perfect place.
 Then honeymoon with us!
 Tours of the attic and third floor can be added and are a real treat to see.
 New flashlight tours and nooks and crannies tours have been added!
 (888) 454-GLEN